-There is no right of appeal to the High Court of Australia from a decision of the Family Court.
-You may apply to the High Court for special leave to appeal, but this is granted only in special cases.
-If you make any application to the High Court you must also lodge a copy of that application in the regional appeal registry.
+There is no right of appeal to the High Court of Australia from a decision of the Full Court of the Family Court.
+You may apply to the High Court for special leave to appeal but this is granted only in special cases.
+If you make any application to the High Court you must also file a copy of that application in the regional appeal registry.
 You should check with the High Court registry regarding any time limits which may apply.
-There is no appeal to the Full Court from the decision of a judge hearing an appeal from a decision of a Federal Circuit Court judge.

-Family Court Regional Appeal Registries
+Regional Family Court Appeal Registries